wp-plugins/wpjaipho/readme.txt

 After the activation, any page containing Gallery made on WP Media Library or NextGEN plugin will work out of the box, transforming the gallery pages into mobile optimized for all iPhone and iPad visitors on your site.

 == Changelog ==
+= v1.4.0 - 31.10.2012 - Android support =
+* Feature : Support for Android users (before was limited to iOS only)
+* Feature : User agent matcher config option to trigger WPJaipho for other devices
+* Feature : Paste html code to splashscreen or thumbnails view through admin options
+* Feature : For developers: better integration with WordPress debugging facilities (WP_DEBUG and WP_DEBUG_LOG constants, debug.log file)

 = v1.3.0 - 28.9.2012 =
-* Feature : Added possibility to disable displaying of image title and description through admin options.
+* Feature : Added posibility to disable displaying of image title and description.
 * Bugfix : Two NextGEN galleries on a single page are now working OK.
 It was showing the last one.
 * Bugfix : Splashcreen duration admin option now can be set to 0.
 That way you can disable splashscreen completely.